KristN1/JustPlayMeSomething/README.md

 # Just play me something!

-Is a Website that will play a random song from Spotify for you!
+ - A Website that will play a random song from Spotify for you!

+### You can check out the deployment [here](https://jpms.kristn.co.uk)